Masih Alinejad: Meeting with U.S. Secretary of State

 In February 2019, Masih Alinejad met with U.S. Secretary of State Mike Pompeo.
-US State Department Deputy Spokesperson Robert Palladino said Secretary of State "thanked Ms. Alinejad for her bravery and continued dedication".
+U.S. State Department Deputy Spokesperson Robert Palladino said Pompeo "thanked Ms. Alinejad for her bravery and continued dedication".
 Alinejad said they met for 35 minutes and she highlighted three areas.
 First, "Many Iranians want an end to the Islamic Republic.
 Opposition voices should be heard".
 Second, the international community should focus on 40 years of human rights violations by the regime, and third, the Trump administration travel ban hurts human rights activists and students, not the regime.

 Women, Life, Freedom movement

 During the Mahsa Amini protests, an internet blackout followed by a cyber attack targeted "the Covenant", the movement's initial leader, leaving the protesters without direction.
-In the aftermath, key Iranian opposition figures outside the country—Reza Pahlavi, Crown Prince of Iran, soccer player Ali Karimi, dentist Hamed Esmaeilion, and women's rights activist Masih Alinejad—formed a coalition.
+In the aftermath, key Iranian opposition figures outside the country—Reza Pahlavi, Crown Prince of Iran, soccer player Ali Karimi, dentist Hamed Esmaeilion, and Alinejad—formed a coalition.
 They amplified their message through media outlets such as BBC and Iran International, assuming leadership of the movement.

-Despite concerns from many, including members of the Covenant, who believed the movement had been "hijacked" or "emotionalized," the protests persisted for several more months before eventually collapsing.
-A few weeks later, the coalition itself disbanded.

-Alinejad was a guest speaker on Mark Dubowitz's podcast, The Iran Breakdown, in its fourth episode entitled "Women, Life, Freedom".

-In response to the June 2025 Israeli strikes on Iran, Alinejad stated: "Removing a terrorist is not a tragedy, it is a step toward justice for all the innocent lives they destroyed."

-Criticism of Western feminism

-On 30 September 2022, Alinejad appeared on Real Time with Bill Maher to discuss the ongoing Mahsa Amini protests.
+On 27 September 2022, Alinejad published an op-ed on The Washington Post criticizing the silence of Western feminists regarding the ongoing protests, that "Western women seem only too happy to succumb to the standards dictated by the male tyrants in countries such as Afghanistan and Iran" despite support for feminist movements in their home countries, such as the 2017 Women's March.
+Then on 30 September, Alinejad appeared on Real Time with Bill Maher to talk about the ongoing protests.
 When discussing international support for Iranian women, she remarked that "the first group who came to the streets were women of Afghanistan, can you believe that?
 The Western feminists who actually went to my country, wore a hijab, and bowed to the Taliban—they didn’t take to the streets."
 Continuing to speak about Western feminists, she added that "they never go and live under Sharia law, but they don't even let us talk about our own experiences. ...
 Here they tell me, ‘Shh!
 If you talk about this, you're going to cause Islamophobia.'
 Phobia is irrational, but believe me, my fear and the fear of millions of Iranian women and [women] in Afghanistan is rational."

+Despite concerns from many, including members of the Covenant, who believed the movement had been "hijacked" or "emotionalized," the protests persisted for several more months before eventually collapsing.
+A few weeks later, the coalition itself disbanded.

+In response to the June 2025 Israeli strikes on Iran, Alinejad stated: "Removing a terrorist is not a tragedy, it is a step toward justice for all the innocent lives they destroyed."

+In January 2026, she appeared before the United Nations Security Council as a representative of Iranian civic society in a discussion on the January 2026 Iranian protests.
+In her remarks, Alinejad paid tribute to those who lost their lives during the state crackdown on protesters and called for a stronger international response, criticizing what she described as "empty condemnation."